you-knowww/yk/mochimochimochi.md

 ***MOCHI***

 and its in the hallway between the main jr line and enoshima line.
+Towards the south exit i believe.

 This was my best and favorite food from our 2 week tour across japan.